tihon-veliar/find-and-save-repositories/README.md

 ### find-and-save-repositories
-A small test task written in React Native
+A small test task written in React Native.
+Search repositories and add them to favorite.

-### Run:
+## Run:

 ```bash